KhronosGroup/glTF/specification/README.md

 #### Shaders

-Shader source files are stored in the asset's `shaders` property, which contains one or more shader source files.
+Shader source files are stored in the asset's `shaders` dictionary property, which contains one or more shader source files.
 Each shader specifies a `type` (vertex or fragment, defined as GL enum types) and a `uri` to the file.
 Shader URIs may be URIs to external files or data URIs, allowing the shader content to be embedded as base64-encoded data in the asset.

 ```javascript
 "shaders": {